JuliaMath/DoubleFloats.jl/docs/src/appropriate.md

 One right way to use this type is

-(a) map your input from Float64s to Double64s
+- map your input from Float64s to Double64s
-(b) compute with Double64s
+- compute with Double64s
-(c) map your resultant values from Double64s to Float64s
+- map your resultant values from Double64s to Float64s

 The values obtained with cascaded arithimetic and composed elementary functions are reliable and their utility is desireable.